Skip to main content

 No aneurysm found

-If no aneurysm is found, this means you will not need any treatment or further check ups.
+If no aneurysm is found you will not need any treatment or further check ups.

 A check mark